xix-kdg/xix-kdg/README.md

 While my deep expertise lies in the **Android ecosystem**, I also bring **intermediate exposure to web development** and a **beginner foundation in iOS development**, allowing me to easily bridge the gap across cross-platform engineering initiatives.

+I also leverage prompt engineering to generate, review, and optimize code, tests, and technical documentation, improving productivity and development efficiency.
+In addition, I have practically explored Spec-Driven Development (SDD) by transforming clear specifications into AI-assisted implementations, strengthening alignment between requirements, design, and delivery.

 ---

 ### 🧰 Tech Stack & Expertise